– 2007, Founded

 The firm from its commencement had a focus on litigation matters, covering a wide range of subjects including personal injury, and commercial disputes.
 From inception, we have had a focus on seeking solutions to what might appear complex disputes, whether that solution would involve a dispute having to go to an actual court hearing, or whether an alternate agreeable arrangement could be found.

 The firm subsequently expanded and now comprises five solicitors dealing with the core focus of the firm that being litigation matters, and also has strong assistance from consultants Barry Reidy and John Reidy of Reidy and Associates (who provide consultancy services to the firm comprising property, probate/estate planning, and related matters).

 With the firm commencing just at the point where severe economic difficulties were afflicting the world (and Ireland), aside from personal injury matters, the nature of the disputes in relation to which the firm has given advice tended towards commercial conflicts.

 – 2013, Growing Team

-The additions of David Ryan, Marc Hickey, and David Sherry as solicitors brought further decades of experience to the firm and the firm is now well positioned to attend to many types of litigation, and our services have grown to cover a broad spectrum of issues.
+The additions of David Ryan and Marc Hickey as solicitors brought further decades of experience to the firm and the firm is now well positioned to attend to many types of litigation, and our services have grown to cover a broad spectrum of issues.
 We have particular experience in litigation before the Commercial division of the High Court.
 Additionally, we have successfully advised numerous clients in respect of complex commercial mediations.